QUEST\#4X: an extension of QUEST\#4 for benchmarking multireference wavefunction methods: Results and Discussion

 \subsection{Reference data}

 Ideally, well-resolved experimental data can be taken as the reference.
 However, for the 24 radicals considered here, only some experimental 0-0 transitions\cite{C3H5_EXP06, diatomic_EXP, ExptGeom2, CH_EXP, Herzberg1950Molecular, CNO_EXP, F2BO_EXP_CC, X2BY_JCP15, H2PS_EXP, NCO_EXP1, PH2_EXP_1995, C2H3_EXP}, after correcting the geometric and vibrational effects\cite{loos0-0_19JCTC, openshellGordon,CH_EXP}, are available for comparison (see Table \ref{EXPdata}).
 Nevertheless, they are enough to verify the accuracy of iCIPT2.
 It can be seen from Table \ref{EXPdata} that iCIPT2, in conjunction with the AVTZ basis sets\cite{AVTZ1989,AVTZ1992,AVTZ1993}, is indeed very accurate, except for the $2~^{2}A_{2}''$ state of CH$_3$ and the $2~^{2}\Sigma^{+}$ state of NO. It turns out that there exist substantial basis set effects for the two states\cite{QUEST4}.
-When the AV5Z basis sets\cite{AVTZ1989,AVTZ1992,AVTZ1993} are used, the errors for the two states are reduced from 0.21 and 0.25 eV to 0.04 and 0.06 eV, respectively.
-Not surprisingly, iCIPT2 is very close to CIPSI (configuration interaction using a perturbative selection made iteratively)\cite{CIPSI2019}, since both are near-exact methods.
-The deviations of the methods (UCC3, UCCSDT, UCCSDTQ, and CIPSI) adopted in Ref. \citenum{QUEST4} from iCIPT2 are further plotted in Fig. \ref{fig-QUEST51-ici} for the 51 doublets reported therein.
+When the AV5Z basis set\cite{AVTZ1989,AVTZ1992,AVTZ1993} is used, the errors for the two states are reduced from 0.21 and 0.25 eV to 0.04 and 0.06 eV, respectively.
+Not surprisingly, the iCIPT2 results are very close to those by selected CI (sCI)\cite{QUEST4} since both methods are nearly exact.
+The deviations of the methods (UCC3, UCCSDT, UCCSDTQ, and sCI) adopted in Ref. \citenum{QUEST4} from iCIPT2 are further plotted in Fig. \ref{fig-QUEST51-ici} for the 51 doublets reported therein.
 All these pinpoint that the iCIPT2/AVTZ VEEs for the 110 doublets and 39 quartets of the 24 radicals can be taken as a solid reference for calibrating other methods with the same basis sets.

 {

 }